 Not too deep: Never send deep messages about your thoughts, feelings, or issues.
 There are many reasons not to do this when meeting new people but two points are that your message can be misread and a person of high value will call the other person to talk about something serious.

-Watch the emoticons: Be careful how much you use emoticons as they can be indicators of your level of interest and you might want to meter how much of that you display.
+Watch the emoticons: Be careful how much you use emoticons as they can be indicators of interest and you might want to meter how much of that you display.
 Also, emoticons can often be considered to be more of a feminine communication characteristic so if you are male, there could be some risk for using too much of them.

 Baiting: You may want to consider doing some baiting when texting to get the other person to respond by inserting something into your texts that motivates a response.
 It could be something as simple as a question or it could be a statement or joke that is so funny that the other person will have to respond.

 Holding the last text: Every text exchange will end at some point.
 It can sometimes be advantageous to be the person that received the last text.
 This is because if you sent the last text, then the other person did not respond to you.
 And if you received the last text, the other person may be thinking about you because they did not hear back.
 Of course, when you are meeting new people, you do not want to do this with it upsetting someone so you need to be careful.
 But the ideal time would be after a good text exchange that might be winding down and you receive a message that does not clearly warrant any type of response.